-Moderator: Mr. Costa
+Moderator: Mr. Dean

 Description: The Art Club offers students the opportunity to work independently and for a longer period of time after school hours.
 Drawing, printmaking, calligraphy, as well as 3-dimensional works in clay (hand-building and potter’s wheel-throwing) are available to the students.
 Membership is open to all students.